Rebilly/api-definitions/WRITING-STYLE.md

 ## Nouns strings (or noun stacks)

 Avoid using a series of nouns together consecutively.
 This can make descriptions difficult to understand because it may not be clear which words are modifier nouns and which noun is the object.
-In writing, this is known as a [noun strings (or noun stacks)](https://www.plainlanguage.gov/guidelines/words/avoid-noun-strings/).
+In writing, this is known as a [noun string (or noun stack)](https://www.plainlanguage.gov/guidelines/words/avoid-noun-strings/).
 This often occurs in business and technical content when the author attempts to make content concise, but mistakenly removes important context.

 To avoid noun strings, place the modifier noun before the noun that it modifies.
 This makes it easier to understand the relationship between the words.
 This often requires the use of articles (a, an, the) and prepositions (of, from, in, on, to, for ...).